foqjsblue/intensity_detection/README.md

 **(1) Normal Scenario, Attack Scenario 1**

+- *reflector.py* : Output the distribution of retroreflector intensity within the bounding boxes of the normal dataset compared to the entire bounding box.

 - *save_box_fake.py* : Stage 1 (Threshold-based Classification)

   Configure save_box_fake.py to receive the folder containing boxes classified as attack in stage2 as input.